gabrielheming/enum-default-value-error/README.md

 Testing:

- Go to EnumResetTest and run the tests.
+ Go to EnumResetTest project and run the tests.

  * NpgsqlEnumResetTest: Runs against a PostgreSQL database, shows the odd behaviour
  * InMemoryEnumRestTest: Runs against an InMemory database, works fine